c2tonyc2/sysadmin-decal/basic/lab.md

 If a machine, B, with MAC `12:34:56:78:9a:bc` has the IP address `42.42.42.42` they send a unicast reply back to the sender with the info "`12:34:56:78:9a:bc` has `42.42.42.42`".
 The sender stores this information in an arp table so whenever it receives packets meant for machine B i.e. a packet with an destination IP address of `42.42.42.42` it sends the packet to MAC it received from B.

 ## IP
 IP addresses are means of identifying devices connected to a network under Internet Protocol.
 There are two versions of the internet protocol, IPv4 and IPv6, that which differ on the size of their addresses.
+An example IPv6 address is `2001:0db8:85a3:0000:0000:8a2e:0370:7334` which is considerably longer than an IPv4 address like `127.0.0.1`.
 For the sake of time we will only go over IPv4, but IPv6 is certainly gaining ground and worth checking out!

 IPv4 addresses are 32 bits, i.e. 4 bytes, long and are delimited by a dot (.) every byte.
 An example IPv4 address is `127.0.0.1`.
 Coincidentally this address is known as the loopback address which maps to the loopback interface on your own machine.
 This allows network applications to communicate with one another if they are running on the same machine, in this case your machine.
 But why `127.0.0.1` and not `127.0.0.0` or `127.0.0.2`?